satyam-dev/web3-transactions/README.md

 ## Libraries and dependencies:
-react-responsive": "^10.0.0" - Makes it easier to creave responsive layouts.
+- `"react-responsive": "^10.0.0"` - Makes it easier to creave responsive layouts.
-"bootstrap": "^5.3.3" - UI components for quick development "ethers": "^6.13.1" - Lot of good modules to help you make web3 apps quickly "axios": "^1.7.2" - For API call
+- `"bootstrap": "^5.3.3"` - UI components for quick development
+- `"ethers": "^6.13.1"` - Lot of good modules to help you make web3 apps quickly
+- `"axios": "^1.7.2"` - For API call

-## Limitations
+## Limitations/Coming Soon

 1. Only supports Ethereum addresses
 2. Can add unit tests for robust development